Ellsworth Fredricks

 Ellsworth Fredricks (June 2, 1904 – August 16, 1993) was an American cinematographer.
-He was nominated for an Academy Award in the category Best Cinematography for the film Sayonara.
+He was nominated for the Academy Award for Best Cinematography for the film Sayonara.

+During World War II, he served in the U.S. Army Signal Corps as a major and as the official cinematographer of President Franklin D. Roosevelt.
 Fredericks died in August 1993 in San Marcos, California, at the age of 89.